brugal/wolfcamql/README-wolfcam.txt

   You can edit or replace wolfcam-ql/gfx/wc/custom.tga to choose the color.
 --------------------------------------

+* 'screenMap' shader keyword from Quake3e.
+This uses a screenshot of the previous frame as a texture.
+Can be used for mirror like surfaces.
+The size of the texture used can be controlled with r_screenMapTextureSize.
+Example

+  models/weapons2/rocketl/rocketl
+  {
+          cull none
+          {
+  	        map models/weapons2/rocketl/rocketl.tga
+                rgbGen lightingDiffuse
+          }
+          {
+                  screenMap
+  	          rgbGen lightingDiffuse
+                  tcGen environment
+                  blendfunc add
+          }
+  }

+  Note:  Unlike Quake3e, 'screenMap' doesn't accept an image fallback option and 'tcGen environment' doesn't have a 'firstPerson' option.

 * r_fastSkyColor  hex:  0xff0000  if using r_fastSky 1
 * r_forceSky